gnz5/coding_challenges/README.md

 Performance.jpg - illustrates the runtime performance of my solution relative to other coders on the site

-Description.jpg - contains the problems description and other relevant info
+Description.jpg - contains the problem description and other relevant info